eye-division/rosa-prod-site/_projects/education-video.md

 highlight: true
 past: false
 description: >-
+  Rosa Productions is working on a variety of international online post-graduate courses with Wiley Publishing.
+Educational media content produced for the courses includes documentary, teacher presence and graphics led production.
-  Rosa Productions is working with Wiley Publishing on the production of educational video media for post-graduate courses at the University of Birmingham and Nottingham Trent University.
+  The video and media are post-graduate course content for the University of Birmingham and Nottingham Trent University.
 project_date: 2015-11-01 00:00:00
 project_to_date: 2018-12-31 00:00:00